 One CDC study showed that well-implemented employee health programs can result in “25% savings each on absenteeism, health care costs, and workers’ compensation and disability management claims costs.”

 Mental, physical, and emotional ailments can cause employees to call out of work.
 Or, they may simply be bitter or upset that they are not getting the time off they need, and they’re going to take it on their own.
-Employee wellbeing programs can reduce absenteeism – which costs about $2,650 each year for salaried employees, according to DailyPay.
+Employee well-being programs can reduce absenteeism – which costs about $2,650 each year for salaried employees, according to DailyPay.
 Workplaces with higher stress levels tend to experience more absenteeism.
-Employee wellbeing programs and decrease absenteeism and, in turn, decrease expenses.
+Employee well-being programs decrease absenteeism and, in turn, decrease expenses.

 When searching for a job, people care deeply about an employer’s brand and culture.
-If a company has a strong employee wellbeing program, it shows that they care about their workers, which makes it easier to find candidates.
+If a company has a strong employee well-being program, it shows that they care about its workers, which makes it easier to find candidates.
 It can also make current employees proud to work there and increase retention.